Best Film for the Nikon F3

 Just about all new 35mm film made these days has a DX code.
 This lets cameras to auto detect and set the ISO of the canister put in the camera.

 The ASA (ISO) on the Nikon F3 must be set manually.
 Which means DX-coding does not be of any use.

 Where to Get 35mm Film Developed?

-You will find several possible choices for where to develop 35mm film.
-For a more in-depth explanation of the possibilities check my article on Where to Develop Film.
+You will find a variety of possible choices for where to develop film.
+For a more complete discussion of the possibilities go to my guide on Where to Get Film Developed.

-WARNING: Film does not get developed locally at big box stores and pharmacies.
-They send the film off-site to be processed by a 3rd party.
-Because of this, you will not be given your negatives back.
+WARNING: Pharmacies and big box stores have ceased developing film at the store.
+They send film off to be processed by a 3rd party.
+Because of that, you won’t get your processed negatives back.